This article is part of a series.

 This might be the most complex piece of code we’ve written so far but the whole class still fits on the screen so it might be easier to understand than it looks.
 Let’s see:

-1. We take the worldSize from the outside world.
-This is useful because later it can be parameterized.
+worldSizefrom the outside world.
+This is useful because later it can be parameterized. - We maintain a

 Putting it together